diglet48/FOC-Stim/docs/focstim-v4-assembly.md

 > [!NOTE]
 > Make sure to solder the frontpanel components to the correct side

+> [!NOTE]
+> Follow this assembly order

 Solder the SMD nuts and the pin headers to the rear of the frontpanel.

-When soldering the SMD nuts, do not put solder on the front.
+Put a good amount of solder on the top and bottom of the SMD nuts, keeping the front free from solder.
-Check if the SMD nuts are roughly centered in their holes.
+Check if the nuts are roughly centered in their holes.

 ![](images/focstim-v4-frontpanel-1.jpg)
 ![](images/focstim-v4-frontpanel-2.jpg)